teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 $ echo $ROS_PACKAGE_PATH
 $ roslaunch omni_common omni_state4.launch //this will publish data to ROS.
 And now you should be able to receive data in Unity “ROSDataReceiver” object.
 ```

+## Notes.

+- Originally, `com.unity.robotics.urdf-importer@90f353e435` is located in path `youUnityProj/Library/PackageCache/`.
+You can copy-paste it from `Library/PackageCache` to folder `Packages` for convenience.
+(Note that, in it, a `Controller` folder with several controller scripts need to be modified for your own use.)
+- Automatically, the imported tool is already attached with a “Controller.cs”.

 ------
 Created on 2024-09-23.